Shashank140798/OCR_chatgpt_analysis/README.md

 OCR FAST SCANNING ANALYSIS AND CHATGPT ANALYSIS

-• The project is implemented using React, a JavaScript library for building user interfaces.
+â€¢ The project is implemented using React, a JavaScript library for building user interfaces.

-• It utilizes various libraries and components such as @mantine/core, @mantine/dropzone, and tesseract.js.
+â€¢ It utilizes various libraries and components such as @mantine/core, @mantine/dropzone, and tesseract.js.

-• The user can upload an image file, which is displayed in the interface using the Image component.
+â€¢ The user can upload an image file, which is displayed in the interface using the Image component.

-• Upon clicking the "Extract" button, the OCR process begins using the Tesseract OCR engine.
+â€¢ Upon clicking the "Extract" button, the OCR process begins using the Tesseract OCR engine.

-• The extracted text is displayed in the interface
+â€¢ The extracted text is displayed in the interface

-• The extracted text is passed to an OpenAI API to generate chat responses from an AI assistant.
+â€¢ The extracted text is passed to an OpenAI API to generate chat responses from an AI assistant.

-• The interface provides a seamless experience for image upload, OCR extraction, and AI-powered chat interactions.
+â€¢ The interface provides a seamless experience for image upload, OCR extraction, and AI-powered chat interactions.

 can run this project by executing: npm run dev